juanfernandes/juanfernandes-uk/src/now/now.md

 ---
 ### Personal

-* The roof for the entertainment area is almost done.
-This week the carpenter will finish the roof, treat the floor and do the walls (back and sides)
+* Our new outside entertainment area is finished - well the structure is done - but I now need to build the outside kitchen, buy a BBQ and a pizza oven
-* Still no progress on the planning application for our loft conversion
+* Still no progress on the planning application for our loft conversion, but we are going ahead with the structural engineer visit
-* Bough into a 2 new NFT projects - [Wolf of Crypto](https://wolfofcrypto.co/ "Wolf of Crypto") & [Primate 69 Club](https://www.primate69club.com/ "Primate 69 Club") - check them out

 ### Work